epakhomov/blackduckconfig/README.md

-Black Duck properites wity yaml
+Black Duck properites with yaml